Building a Care Team

 Finding Care Outside the US

 International Kidney Cancer Coalition has 40 affiliates around the world.
-We suggest you use IKCC or a local affiliate to help you locate a care site.
+We suggest you use IKCC or a local affiliate to help you locate a care site outside the United States.

-Another alternative is to go to Clinicaltrials.gov and search on “Kidney cancer” and “country.”
+Another resource is to go to Clinicaltrials.gov and search on “Kidney cancer” and “country.”
 Doctors in your country offering trials are good choices for expertise on your care team.

 Understanding the Different Physicians